Alexander-run/resonateCode/README.md

-# resonateCode
+## App deployment

-For code test
+This app has been deployed to GCP.

-# The first case
+Open[https://resonatecontactapp.ts.r.appspot.com] to view it online.

-This can be checked by straightly open the index.html file with browser
+Or in the directory you can run:

-# The second case(Contact)
+### `npm start`

-This application has been deployed to GCP which the URL is https://resonatecontactapp.ts.r.appspot.com.
+Runs the app in the development mode.\
-Or you can also open the directory and run:
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-### npm start
+The page will reload if you make edits.\
-to see in a development mode
+You will also see any lint errors in the console.